 A Google Cloud Armor security policy rule consists of a match condition and an action to take when that condition is met.
 Conditions can be as simple as whether the incoming traffic's source IP address matches a specific IP address or CIDR range (also known as IP address allowlist and denylist rules).
 Alternatively, by using the Google Cloud Armor custom rules language reference, you can create custom conditions that match on various attributes of the incoming traffic, such as the URL path, request method, or request header values.

-When an incoming request matches a condition in a security policy rule, Google Cloud Armor either allows or denies the request, based on whether the rule is an allow rule or a deny rule.
+When an incoming request matches a condition in a security policy rule, Google Cloud Armor allows, denies, or redirects the request, based on whether the rule is an allow rule, a deny rule, or a redirect rule.
+There can be additional action parameters to apply, like inserting request headers; this feature is part of Google Cloud Armor bot management.
+For more information about bot management, see the bot management overview.

 You can associate a Google Cloud Armor security policy with one or more backend services.
 A backend service can have only one security policy associated with it, but your backend services do not all need to be associated with the same security policy.